-Since 1967, the Israeli occupying authorities have exploited and controlled natural resources in the OPT, including water and the extractive industries, and have integrated the water system of the OPT into the Israeli system.
-Since 1982, Israel's national water company, Mekorot, held control over Palestinian water infrastructure in the West Bank, making it the largest single supplier for Palestinian communities in the West Bank and forcing Palestinians to rely on the company to meet their annual water needs.
+Since 1967, the Israeli occupying authorities have exploited and controlled natural resources in the OPT, including water and the extractive industries, 322 and have integrated the water system of the OPT into the Israeli system.
+323 Since 1982, Israel's national water company, Mekorot, held control over Palestinian water infrastructure in the West Bank, making it the largest single supplier for Palestinian communities in the West Bank and forcing Palestinians

-UNGA, 'Report of the Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967' (23 October 2017) UN Doc A/72/43106, para 22.
+319 UNGA, 'Report of the Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967' (23 October 2017) UN Doc A/72/43106, para 22.

-Eyal Benvenisti, 'Occupation, Belligerent', Max Planck Encyclopedias of International Law (2009) para 1.
+320 Eyal Benvenisti, 'Occupation, Belligerent', Max Planck Encyclopedias of International Law (2009) para 1.

-Nils Melzer, International Humanitarian Law: A Comprehensive Introduction (International Committee of the Red Cross 2019) 243.
+321 Nils Melzer, International Humanitarian Law: A Comprehensive Introduction (International Committee of the Red Cross 2019) 243.

-Suha Jarrar, 'Adaptation Under Occupation: Climate Change Vulnerability in the Occupied Palestinian Territory' (Al-Haq, 2019)
+322 Suha Jarrar, 'Adaptation Under Occupation: Climate Change Vulnerability in the Occupied Palestinian Territory' (Al-Haq, 2019)